AsifKhan-27/CPSC8430_Deep-Learning/README.md

-There are jupyter notebook files for each problem.
+There are jupyter notebook files for each problem are uploaded with their name as the problem number.